Cheezmeister/www.luchenlabs.com/src/content/lp/literati.coffee.md

 # But why?

-The point is that it takes a single line of bash (or three, at a stretch).
+The point is that it takes a single line of code (or three, at a stretch) to make **any programming language** support modern literate programming.
+It works, but it sure ain't fancy.
 I bet you can do better.
-LP is a promising premise in today's tech world, but the tooling for it is just not there.
+LP holds serious potential in today's distracted tech world, but the tooling for it is just not there.
 One can envision a SCM-integrated wiki that is simultaneously its own codebase and, potentially, [its own test suite](https://bitheap.org/cram/), as well.
 This has huge implications for bridging gaps between managers, architects, engineers and customers.
 It excites me so much I think I just wet my pants a little.
 But we're not there yet.